Upcoming

 Upper Gladstone St Clonmel

-We are delighted to present one of Englands finest folk musicians and singers, who is on a very short Irish tour, including a gig at Sligo Live festival
+We are delighted to present one of Englands finest folk musicians and singers, who is on a very short Irish tour, including a gig at Sligo Live festival.
+Theses will be his first ever solo Irish shows

 Steve Knightley, a highly acclaimed singer-songwriter and founding member of ‘Show of Hands,’ is a prominent figure in English Folk/Acoustic music.
 Celebrated for his deep connection to the West Country, his extensive body of work, uniquely blends historical narratives with contemporary themes.
 In 1994 with multi-instrumentalist Phil Beer he formed ‘Show of Hands,’ praised by Peter Gabriel as one of the ‘Great English Bands.’
 Knightley was born in Southampton in 1954 of English, Irish and Scottish descent.